wvu-ric/cl-mobile-syl/README.md

 * **Course:** JRL293, WVU
 * **Instructors:** Ricky Kirkendall, [rickykirkendall@flocoapps.com](mailto:rickykirkendall@flocoapps.com)
 * **Location:** Online
-* **Slack Team:** https://codelabw16.slack.com (It is highly recommended that you use the Slack channel for questions and discussions.
-We will not be using eCampus in this class.
-Email Ricky for an invitation to the Slack team)
 * **Text:** [lynda.com](lynda.com) subscription ($25/Month: Used for duration of class)
 * **Coding Exercises:** A full list of coding exercises and their corresponding lessons can be found [here](https://github.com/wvu-ric/cl-mobile-ex-map).
 The coding exercises are meant to be worked on primarily in-class.